News

 07-09-2022 - ISC Seminar : Sabrina Ravel

 Sabrina Ravel, part of the Marmobrain collaborative project, discussed the influence of social position on performance in a stimulus-reward association reversal learning task in common marmoset.
 The tests carried out through automated testing systems in their homecage highlighted the possibility of studying cognitive abilities without water or food constraints.
+The results showed that individual cognitive abilities, as well as hierarchy, affect learning speed in marmosets but this wasn’t the case during reversal learning.

 12-07-2022 - ISC Seminar : Manuel Varlet